tkrop/go-testing/mock/README.md

 ## Generic mock controller setup

-Usually, a new system under test must be create for each test run.
-Therefore, the following generic pattern to setup the mock controller with an arbitrary system under test is very useful.
+Usually, a new system under test must be created for each test run.
+Therefore, the following generic pattern to set up the mock controller with an arbitrary system under test is very useful.

 ```go